All the Outlander filming locations you can visit in Scotland

 Battlefields and stone circles

 A bit of magic binds the storyline, so where better to film than mystical stone circles?
 Kinloch Rannoch and Craigh na Dun are the standing stones where Claire time-travels back to 1743.
-It’s one of the series’ most iconic locations, and Claire visits the place again and again as she tries to return to her life.
+Claire visits the place repeatedly as she tries to return to her life.

 Near Inverness, the Clava Cairns is a real prehistoric burial site that’s said to inspire Craigh na Dun, which is in fact fictional.

-Then, the Battle of Culloden is a real event that took place in 1746.
-On this site many Highlanders lost their lives as Bonnie Prince Charlie lead them into battle.
-The historic location, outside Inverness, has been preserved as a memorial to those who fell in the battle.
+The Battle of Culloden took place in 1746.
+Many Highlanders lost their lives as Bonnie Prince Charlie led them into battle.
+The historic location outside Inverness has been preserved as a memorial to those who fell in the battle.

 These windswept moors played a significant role in the Outlander series too, but the on-screen drama is not quite aligned with history.
 On Trafalgar’s Outlander tour you’ll visit the Culloden Battlefield and Visitor Centre to learn more about the Jacobite Rebellion.